If you’ve got an activity tracker, the thought of wearing it on your ankle may have crossed your mind. But is this advisable?

 Despite Fitbit not recommending wearing your Fitbit on your ankle, there are quite a few companies that make ankle adapters for Fitbits specifically!
 There is a growing trend online of people purchasing these products and reporting accurate readings for step counts and floors.

 To be clear, no one has figured out a way to have your Fitbit give accurate biometric readings while being worn on your ankle.
-If you don’t mind giving up half the functionality of your activity tracker, head on over to amazon and get yourself a Fitbit ankle strap.
+If you don’t mind giving up half the functionality of your activity tracker (may be if you have a calorie-tracking app like Samsung health, MyFitness Pal or the likes of Lose It! app and premium) and all you want out of a fitbit is the step count, then I’d say go head on over to amazon and get yourself a Fitbit ankle strap.

 There are quite a few options!